Ranjit Singh: Early conquests

 Ranjit Singh's fame grew in 1797, at age 17, when the Durrani Shah Zaman attempted to bring Panjab into his control through his general Shahanchi Khan and 12,000 soldiers.
-The battle was fought in the territory that fell in Ranjit Singh's controlled misl, whose regional knowledge and warrior expertise helped resist the invading army.
-This victory at the Battle of Amritsar (1798) gained him recognition.
-In 1798, Zaman Shah army, which Ranjit Singh did not resist.
-He let them enter Lahore, then encircled them with his army, blocked off all food and supplies, and burnt all crops and food sources that could have supported the Afghan army.
-Much of the Afghan army retreated back to Afghanistan.
+The victory in the 1798 battle of Amritsar gained Ranjit Singh recognition.
+Ranjit Singh did not resist Zaman Shah when he entered Lahore in 1798.
+Blocked off all food and supplies, and burnt all crops and food sources that could have supported the Afghan army, which retreated to Afghanistan.

-In 1799, Raja Ranjit Singh's army of 25,000 Khalsa, supported by another 25,000 Khalsa led by his mother-in-law Rani Sada Kaur of Kanhaiya misl, in a joint operation attacked the region controlled by Bhangi Sikhs centered around Lahore.
-The rulers escaped, marking Lahore as the first major conquest of Ranjit Singh.
+In 1799, Ranjit Singh leading an army of 25,000, supported by another 25,000 soldiers led by his mother-in-law Rani Sada Kaur of Kanhaiya misl, attacked the region controlled by Bhangi Sikhs centered around Lahore.
+The Bhangis escaped, marking Lahore as the first major conquest of Ranjit Singh.
 The Sufi Muslim and Hindu population of Lahore welcomed the rule of Ranjit Singh.
 In 1800, the ruler of the Jammu region ceded control of his region to Ranjit Singh.

-In 1801, Ranjit Singh proclaimed himself as the "Maharaja of Punjab", and agreed to a formal investiture ceremony, which was carried out by Baba Sahib Singh Bedi – a descendant of Guru Nanak.
+In 1801, Ranjit Singh was coronated at a formal investiture ceremony carried out by Baba Sahib Singh Bedi — a descendant of Guru Nanak.
 On the day of his coronation, prayers were performed across mosques, temples and gurudwaras in his territories for his long life.
 Ranjit Singh called his rule "Sarkar Khalsa", and his court "Darbar Khalsa".
 He ordered new coins to be issued in the name of Guru Nanak named the "NanakShahi" ("of the Emperor Nanak").